Dorothy Dandridge: Final days and death

 Tuesday, September 7, 1965; Dorothy Kilgallen's show business column states that nightclub Basin Street East would be opening "this Friday" with a Dorothy Dandridge premier engagement.

 On the evening of September 7, 1965, Dandridge spoke by telephone from Los Angeles with her friend and former sister-in-law Geraldine "Geri" Branton.
 Dandridge was scheduled to fly to New York City the next day to prepare for her nightclub engagement at Basin Street East.
 Branton told biographers that during the long conversation, Dandridge veered from expressing hope for the future, to singing Barbra Streisand's "People" in its entirety, to making a cryptic remark moments before hanging up on her: "Whatever happens, I know you will understand."

 On the morning of September 8 around 7:15 am, Dandridge telephoned her manager, Earl Mills, asking him to reschedule a hospital appointment she had that morning where a cast would be applied to her foot where a tiny bone fracture had occurred in a fall five days earlier.
 A few minutes later, she called again and requested a further delay and a 10:00 am appointment was scheduled.
-Her manager Mills received no response when he arrived at her door at the appointed time.
+Mills received no response when he arrived at her door at the appointed time.

 Several hours later, Dandridge was found unresponsive in her apartment by Mills after he had finally broken in the apartment door using the tire iron from his car.
 A Los Angeles pathology institute determined that the cause of death was an accidental overdose of the antidepressant imipramine.
 The Los Angeles County Coroner's Office concluded that she died of a fat embolism resulting from a recently sustained right foot fracture.

 On September 12, 1965, a private funeral service was held at the Little Chapel of the Flowers; Dandridge was cremated and her ashes interred in the Freedom Mausoleum at Forest Lawn Memorial Park.